That's the way it always used to be in the NFL until that got chickified.

 So we've lost the country, and we won't be able to talk to each other as we go down in flames.

-Well, but we haven't yet.
+Yeah, but we haven't yet.

-Um there is a concerted effort taken to do this.
+There is a concerted effort taken to do this.

-Uh I I really do, and I'm uh but I don't want you to panic.
+But I don't want you to panic.

-I will I've always said I'll tell you when it's time to panic.
+I've always said I'll tell you when it's time to panic.

 And it isn't yet.

-Uh this it'll i if they ever made an official move on that basis, it would be seen by everybody for what it is.
+If they ever made an official move on that basis, it would be seen by everybody for what it is.

-And the whole intellectual notion of diversity Can be swatted away like a mosquito, like a fly.
+And the whole intellectual notion of diversity can be swatted away like a mosquito, like a fly.

 There are more.

-When I started this program, there were, what was it, a hundred and twenty-five talk radio stations.
+When I started this program, there were, what was it, 125 talk radio stations, 125 in the country.

-And today there are numerous 2500.
+And today there are numbers hit 2,500?

 I mean, it's huge.

-And you've got everything from Chinese opera to favorite carrot cake recipes during the holidays programming.
+And you've got everything from Chinese opera to favorite carrot cake recipes during the holidays, programming.

-You've got, it's all out there.
+You've got, it's all out there, and nobody is denied.

-Which even now takes place.
+We're talking about subsidy, which even now takes place.

 But this stuff does not happen in a vacuum, and the victims of this kind of thing are not just going to sit around and let it happen.